Are you searching for the best chicken treats for your backyard flocks? Discover what chickens can and cannot eat on this list.

 Peanuts

 No, peanuts contain trypsin, which is bad for some small animals like squirrels and birds.
-But we didn’t find any confirmed reports on whether or not chickens can eat peanuts.
-So, don’t feed peanuts to your chicken.
+But we didn’t find any confirmed reports on whether chickens can eat peanuts.
+So, don’t feed peanuts for your chicken.

 Blueberries